-The header sequentially searches for keywords which must always start with a '#'-sign.
-The end of the keyword is indicated by the '='-sign.
-Between the keyword and the '='-sign, space is allowed.
+The header sequentially searches for code words which must always start with a '#'-sign.
+The end of the code word is indicated by the '='-sign.
+Between the code word and the '='-sign, space is allowed.
 An error is reported if after 1024 characters a '#'-sign has not been found.
 An error is reported if a '#' is found, but after 1024 characters a'='-sign misses.
-An error is reported if a keyword is unknown.
+An error is reported if a code word is unknown.